U.S. television science fiction: 1980s

 A 1988 television series was the immensely successful British science fiction sitcom Red Dwarf.
 It originated from a 1980s' recurring radio sketch: Dave Hollins: Space Cadet and ran for 10 series over three time periods - Series 1-6 between 1988 and 1993, Series 7 & 8 between 1997 and 1999, plus a 3-parter (Series 9) in 2008 and Series 10 in 2012.
 In addition to the television series, there are four bestselling novels, two pilot episodes for an American version of the show, a radio version produced for BBC Radio 7,[2] tie-in books, magazines and other merchandise.
 Red Dwarf was a mining ship running between Earth and Jupiter which experienced a radiation leak that kills almost all the crew.
 The series is based on the "odd couple" survivors.

 In the fall of 1989, the Alien Nation television series premiered.
 The drama was based on the 1988 film which was written by Rockne S. O'Bannon (who would become a television showrunner in his own right and would create several other science fiction television shows) and starred actor James Caan.
 The original film was a buddy cop action picture with a plot involving extraterrestrials who land on earth and attempt to assimilate into human society.
 The television series continued the storyline, but among the theme of science fiction, the writers injected other elements such as discrimination and racism into the episodes.
 The series lasted only one season, but it did spawn five television films, a comics series, and a number of novels.

-Star Wars is less known for its television products aside from animated shows.
-The mega-franchises' only known live-action television productions are the spin-off movies Ewoks: Caravan of Courage, Ewoks: Battle for Endor and the 2019 Disney+ show The Mandalorian.
+Until the successful debut of the 2019 Disney+ show The Mandalorian that would result in the expansion of the live-action television side for the franchise, Star Wars was less known for its television products aside from animated shows.
+The mega-franchises' only live-action television productions during the Eighties were the spin-off movies Ewoks: Caravan of Courage and Ewoks: Battle for Endor.
 (Note: Both of these films are considered canon within the Star Wars expanded universe, but neither was carried over to Disney's Star Wars canon.
-The Mandalorian currently remains as the only canonical live-action television production.)
+The Mandalorian, The Book of Boba Fett, Obi-Wan Kenobi, Andor, Ahsoka, The Acolyte and Skeleton Crew serve as the canonical live-action television productions.)